therev123/MIngEd/README-linux.md

 NOTE:
 -----
 `pkg/Maratis` is a tree structure created to match the standard Maratis distribution.
-This can be created, once the project is compiled, by running `build/MTool scripts/MPackager.lua` or, once the project has been packaged for the first time, simply `MPackager`
+This can be created, once the project is compiled, by running `build/MTool scripts/MPackager.lua` or, once the project has been packaged for the first time, simply `MPackager`.
+Calling `MPackager` can potentially cause an error, attempting to overwrite MTool, which is currently in use, running the script.
+This can probably be safely ignored.
+If you're unsure, and think you may want to make sure MTool is up to date, use 'build/MTool scripts/MPackager.lua' instead.